 Tip Top Newbie Puffs: Beef Rendang and Tom Yum Chicken

 And now back to some local fare... more variations on the curry puff this time - tom yum chicken puff and beef rendang puff from Tip Top @ Raffles City, Singapore.
-It's kinda like what Old Chang Kee was trying to do with their chilli crab puff and salted egg prawn puff - turning rich gravy-type local dishes into pie and puff filling.
+It's like what Old Chang Kee was trying to do with their chilli crab puff and salted egg prawn puff - turning rich gravy-type local dishes into pie and puff filling.
 And I must say, it's a really good idea!

 Tom yum chicken and beef rendang puffs from Tip Top.